Westland Residents Shocked To See A Plane Being Driven in The Street - News Break

 Westland Residents Shocked To See A Plane Being Driven in The Street

 I don't know about you but if I ever saw a plane coming at me from down the street, I'd be a little nervous.
-Some of the residents of Westland, MI experienced that this week when they were out in there cars and saw a caravan coming down the street with an airplane in the middle of it all.
-There were many people in the post who were quite shocked with it, while others figured there was a logical reason for it being on the road:1049theedge.com
+Some of the residents of Westland, MI experienced that this week when they were out in their cars and saw a caravan coming down the street with an airplane in the middle of it all.
+There were many people in the post who were quite shocked by it, while others figured there was a logical reason for it being on the road:wbckfm.com